Richard66NZ/NucSIM/README.md

 # NucSIM
 Simulate operations of Pressurised Water Reactor and attached Steam Turbine for Power Generation.

-This simulation represents a rather basic model of a 3500MW(thermal) Pressurised Water Nuclear Reactor and associated Steam Turbine for power generation.\
+This simulation represents a rather basic model of a 3500MW(thermal) Pressurised Water Nuclear Reactor and associated Steam Turbine for power generation.
+It is not meant as a complete simulator training system, but just as a proof of concept of what is possible.\
 \
 It is still very much a work in progress but currently can simulate operation of a PWR reactor from mode 5 condition (cold shut down) until mode 1 (power operations) and then up to full load.
 Some of the areas/items already implemented include;